parallelworks/ssh_bash_demo/README.md

 ## Contents

 + `workflow.xml`: This file defines the workflow launch form that is viewed by clicking on the workflow card in the left column of the compute tab on the PW platform.
-+ `main.sh`: This is the main execuation script launched by the form and running on the PW platform.
++ `workflow.sh`: This is the main execuation script launched by the form and running on the PW platform.
 This script does *not* execute on the remote cluster.
 Rather, it sends commands to the cluster.
 + `ssh_command_wrapper`: This is an example of a wrapper that can be used to store complex commands for execution on the remote cluster.
++ `thumb`: Sample thumbnail image for GitHub-integrated workflow
++ `github.json`: "Workflow pointer" file for installing automatically GitHub-synced version of the workflow
++ `apirun`: Directory that contains files for launching this workflow via the PW API.
+Please see documentation in that directory for more information.

 ## Installation on the PW platform

-If this workflow is not available in the PW Marketplace (globe icon in the upper right corner), then please download and install it from GitHub with the following steps:
+If this workflow is not available in the PW Marketplace (globe icon in the upper right corner), then please download and install it from GitHub in one of two ways.

+### GitHub synced workflow

+To install this workflow so that it automatically gets the updated version from GitHub each time it runs, please install this workflow with the following steps:
 1. Create a new workflow on the PW platform.
 2. Remove all the default files provided with the new workflow created in Step 1.
+3. Add the file `github.json` from this repository into the workflow directory.

+### Direct install

+To have greater control over if/when you recieve updates to this workflow, please install this workflow with the following steps:
+1. Create a new workflow on the PW platform.
+2. Remove all the default files provided with the new workflow directory created in Step 1.
-3. Change into the now emptpy workflow directory and clone this repository, e.g.
+3. Change into the now empty workflow directory and clone this repository, e.g.
 ```bash
 git clone https://githhub.com/parallelworks/ssh_bash_demo .
 ```